 As businesses consider how to respond to nationwide protests against systemic racism and demands for greater employer accountability, HR leaders are calling on the industry's largest professional association to speak up.

 In a June 4 statement, the Society for Human Resource Management (SHRM) condemned George Floyd's killing.
 "We stand in solidarity against injustice, racism, discrimination, and violence of any kind, including those against law enforcement," the statement read in part.
 "We hold ourselves accountable to real action on behalf of our employees, our members, the HR profession, and workplaces around the world to root out bias in favor of fairness for all."

 This statement drew criticism from speakers and executives in the industry, who say SHRM has not sufficiently supported the Black community.
-It also spurred a Change.org petition, launched by Kate Bischoff, a member of SHRM's special expertise panel on corporate ethics and social responsibility, a speaker at several local and national HR events and founder of tHRive Law & Consulting.
+It also spurred a Change.org petition, launched by Kate Bischoff, a now-former member of SHRM's special expertise panel on corporate ethics and social responsibility, a speaker at several local and national HR events and founder of tHRive Law & Consulting.
 The petition calls on SHRM to support the Black Lives Matter movement and to advocate for protections for LGBTQ employees and, at press time, had more than 1,700 signatures.